okitavera/dotfiles/README.md

 ## Disclaimer
 * Cherry-pick just what you want to keep your system clean.
 There's no stow, no ansible, or any auto-kind-of-things here, sorry :(
-* My setups are heavily depended on this script : `.bin/xrgc`.
+* After PyWal, my setup also heavily depended on this script : `.bin/xrgc`.
 It basically used for reading colors from xrdb (.Xresource).

 ## Overview
 - App Launcher: `rofi`